8.1 Provisions

 B. Bond Redemption Reserve

-As per the Companies Act 2013, a Bond Redemption Reserve is required to be created for all bonds/ debentures issued by the company at a specified percentage.
+As per the Companies Act 2013, a Bond Redemption Reserve is required to be created for all bonds/ debentures issued by the Company at a specified percentage.
 This reserve is created out of appropriation of profits and is transferred back to general reserve on repayment of bonds for which it is created.
 In 2019, this requirement was dispensed with in case of public issue/ private placement of debentures by listed companies to NBFCs, Housing Finance Companies and other listed companies.

-C. Capital Redemption Reserve
+C. Capital Reserve

 Capital Reserve was created through business combinations and shall be utilised as per the provisions of the Companies Act 2013.

-E. Insurance Reserve
+D. Insurance Reserve

-F. Fair value of Equity Instruments
+E. Fair value of Equity Instruments

-This reserve represents the cumulative effect of fair value fluctuations of investments made by the company in equity instruments of other entities.
+This reserve represents the cumulative effect of fair value fluctuations of investments made by the Company in equity instruments of other entities.
 The cumulative gain or loss arising on such changes are recognised through Other Comprehensive Income (OCI) and accumulated under this reserve.
 This will not be reclassified to the statement of profit and loss in subsequent periods.

-G. Fair value of Debt Instruments
+F. Fair value of Debt Instruments

-This reserve represents the cumulative effect of fair value fluctuations in debt investments made by the company to earn contractual cash flows and which are available for sale.
+This reserve represents the cumulative effect of fair value fluctuations in debt investments made by the Company to earn contractual cash flows and which are available for sale.
 The cumulative gain or loss arising on such changes are recognised through Other Comprehensive Income (OCI) and accumulated under this reserve.
 This amount will be reclassified to the statement of profit and loss in subsequent periods on disposal of respective instruments.

-H. Cash Flow Hedge Reserve
+G. Cash Flow Hedge Reserve

 The cash flow hedge reserve represents the cumulative effective portion of gains or losses arising on changes in fair value of designated portion of hedging instruments entered into for cash flow hedges.
 The cumulative gain or loss arising on such changes are recognised through Other Comprehensive Income (OCI) and accumulated under this reserve.
 Such gains or losses will be reclassified to statement of profit and loss in the period in which the hedged item occurs/ affects the statement of profit and loss.